yh742/gossip-protocol/README.md

 CS5450 Lab 3 Peer to Peer Network
 Yu Hsiang Sean Hsu
 yh742@cornell.edu
+I used 1 slip day for this assignment, I still have 1 remaining.

 For a better format please use Google Doc Link